Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Results

-The proposal presented above is currently used for developing a prototype application for specifying, executing and analyzing LPPNs\footnote{Available at \url{http://github.com/s1l3n0/pypneu}.}.
-A previous prototype was being developed in Java, but the repeated external calls to any ASP solver (typically developed in C++) were prohibitive in computational terms.
-Fortunately, \texttt{clingo} has introduced quite recently an API for Python, enabling a direct control of the solver instance, without regrounding the program at each cycle.
-Interestingly, this enabled us to perform some direct evaluation: the resulting modular architecture reproduces the partial overlap of the computational efforts in the two operationalizations.
-When we refer to the denotational semantics, the solver intervenes \emph{fully} to solve the event calculus program.
-Instead, when we refer to the hybrid operational semantics, the solver intervenes \emph{partially}, twice, to solve the declarative components of the net, while the rest of the computational burden is on the module responsible for the Petri Net execution.
-In this context, one might ask if we can observe some patterns in the performances between the alternative modes of analysis/execution.
+The proposal presented above has been used for developing a prototype Python application for specifying, executing and analyzing LPPNs\footnote{Available at \url{http://github.com/s1l3n0/pypneu}.}; it exploits \texttt{clingo} \cite{Eiter2008a}, as this provide runtime interfaces enabling a direct control of the solver instance without regrounding the program at each cycle.
+This enabled us to perform some direct evaluation of any given LPPN input.

+When we process the input LPPN by means of the denotational semantics, the input is transformed to an ASP program, and the solver intervenes \emph{fully} to provide the possible execution paths.
+Instead, when we refer to the hybrid operational semantics, the solver intervenes only \emph{partially} in the execution cycle, to entail the constraints implied by the declarative components of the net; the rest of the computational burden is on the module responsible for the Petri net execution.
+In this context, one might ask if we can observe some performances between these two alternative modes of analysis/execution.

 At the moment, we have only evaluated a propositional version of LPPN, and a limited series of structures, namely compositions of minimal \emph{serial} elements (a transition with an input and output places) or minimal \emph{forking} elements (a place with two output transitions).
-In order to implement the procedural component of the operational semantics, the current Petri Net analysis module builds upon a \textit{brute force} execution algorithm, and \emph{depth-first} search with \emph{backtracking} to cover all the possible execution paths.
+In order to implement the procedural component of the operational semantics, the current Petri Net analysis module builds upon a simple \textit{brute force} (BF) execution algorithm, and \emph{depth-first} search with \emph{backtracking} (BT) to cover all the possible execution paths.